unicode-org/icu4x/docs/tutorials/writing_a_new_data_struct.md

         // Load the data from CLDR JSON and emit it as an ICU4X data struct.
         // This is the core transform operation.
 This step could take a lot of
         // work, such as pre-parsing patterns, re-organizing the data, etc.
+        // This method will be called once per option returned by supported_options.
+        // Use internal mutability (RwLock) to avoid duplicating work.
     }
 }